giginet/swift-testing-revolutionary/README.md

 This tool provides three ways to use.
 As an Xcode Plugin, as a Command Plugin, or as a command line tool.

-**In default, all test files will be overwritten unless you passed `--dry-run` flag.
-Please make sure to backup your test files before running this tool.**

 We provide three ways to use this tool.

 |Installation Methods|Good for|Convenience|Customization|